SG-Eddin/technical-writing/resources.md

 Zinsser describes writing as a craft, comparing it to carpentry.
 He focuses on teaching you how to edit, claiming that first drafts are never good.
 The earlier chapters provide general writing and editing advice, while the later ones are topic-specific and cover travel writing, technical writing, memoir writing, etc.

 ### 'Trees, maps and theorems' by Jean-luc Doumont
-Documont runs training courses on scientific and technical communication.
+Doumont runs training courses on scientific and technical communication.
 His book, subtitled 'Effective communication for rational minds', is aimed at technical people who want detailed and practical advice about how to communicate clearly.
 It does this in a highly structured way with plenty of examples.
 Later chapters also give advice on presentations, graphical displays and posters.
 It's also an obsessively edited book.
 Each minimalist double-page spread has one column of body text and three other columns for common questions, illustrations and examples –– and if you look closely you'll see that the paragraphs have been tweaked to be perfectly rectangular.

 ### 'Style: Toward Clarity and Grace' by Joseph M. Williams
 A slightly older book but still very worth a read.
 William's strength lies in identifying and naming what it is about difficult sentences that actually makes them difficult for humans to parse.
 The book starts at the level of individual sentences, walks through plenty of examples of how to polish them for maximal clarity, and later moves onto showing how to build coherent paragraphs and larger bits of text.